sebastienros/memoryleak/README.md

 ![](images/pooledarray.png)

-You can see that the main difference is in the rate of allocations, and as a consequence much fewer generation 0 collections.
+You can see that the main difference is allocated bytes, and as a consequence much fewer generation 0 collections.

 ## Conclusion